Aliases for RPS14 Gene

 GeneCards Summary for RPS14 Gene

 RPS14 (Ribosomal Protein S14) is a Protein Coding gene.
-Diseases associated with RPS14 include myelodysplastic syndrome associated with isolated del chromosome abnormality and macrocytic anemia, refractory, due to 5q deletion, somatic and reticulate acropigmentation of kitamura.
-Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+Diseases associated with RPS14 include macrocytic anemia, refractory, due to 5q deletion, somatic and reticulate acropigmentation of kitamura.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.